 - Foreshadowing: A lot of time is spent building up to its appearance, from mentions of its predatory tactics in PATHOS-II logs to a marine life observation log on its species that is corrupted and unreadable for unexplained reasons.

-- Jump Scare: If the player wanders toward its light without expecting it, its face looming out of the darkness — and subsequent One-Hit Kill attack — is this.
+- Jump Scare: If the player wanders toward its light without expecting it, its face looming out of the darkness — and a subsequent attack — is this.

 - Light Is Not Good: Since the entire "Path to Tau" segment consists of racing toward distant lights in the darkness, and its lure is placed directly in front of the cave exit, it's tempting to sprint right into its waiting maw.